bailli/opus2tonie/Readme.md

   --append-tonie-filename
-                        append [500304E0] to filename --no-tonie-header     do not write Tonie header --info                Check and display info about Tonie file.
+                        append [500304E0] to filename --no-tonie-header     do not write Tonie header --info                Check and display info about Tonie file --split               Split Tonie file into opus tracks
 ```

 ### Firmware problems